Cmajewski/Cmajewski.github.io/_posts/2020-04-08-sinatra_project_gem.markdown

 ![](https://imgur.com/s9XC9Ay.jpg)

 The bug was problematic because I couldn't verify the user was signed in from page to page.
-The fix was simple and was just a type in my configure enable:sessions code, but showed me the importance of the sessions hash for this project.
+The fix was simple and was just a type in my configure `enable: sessions` code, but showed me the importance of the sessions hash for this project.
 I'm excited to build on our web famework understanding with Rails.